eonil/libgit2-make-ios/README.md

-Dependencies
+Requirements
 ------------
 These stuffs required to use this script.

 1. Internet connection.
 Especially to `http://github.com`
-2. Mac OS X installation.
+2. OS X installation.
 This is a script designed for only iOS platforms.
-3. Mac OS X or iOS SDK installation.
+3. OS X or iOS SDK installation.
 This will give us Xcode and Git.
 4. CMake.
 I recommed [*Homebrew*](http://mxcl.github.com/homebrew/) to install this on Mac OS X. (`brew install cmake`)
+5. REMOVE `pkgconfig`.
+Especially installed using Homebrew.
+I don't know why, but it disrupts CMake execution by confusing them to use OSX SDK instead of iPhone SDK.
+There should be a way to avoid this, but I couldn't figure it out.